isabella232/primetime.en/help/release-notes/primetime-streaming-server-1x.md

 The distribution file contains a sample configuration that can be used for testing the packager.

 After extracting the Adobe Primetime - Live Packager 1.4 archive, change directories to the packager directory, and run the packager_start.sh script.
 The sample configuration listens on the multicast address 239.235.0.3:14000, and runs the local origin server on port 8080.
-The output is configured to be written to the packager/webroot/_default_/_default_/ directory.
+The output is configured to be written to the `packager/webroot/_default_/_default_/ directory`.

 <!--